w3c/wot-usecases/README.md

 [![Follow on Twitter](https://img.shields.io/twitter/follow/W3C_WoT.svg?label=follow+W3C_WoT)](https://twitter.com/W3C_WoT)
 [![Stack Exchange questions](https://img.shields.io/stackexchange/stackoverflow/t/web-of-things?style=plastic)]( https://stackoverflow.com/questions/tagged/web-of-things)

-### Announcement:
+## Announcement:
-#### The Web of Things Use Cases Task force will be reorganized for the new charter.
-Contributions are currently paused.
+The Web of Things Use Cases Task force will be reorganized for the new charter.
+Currently we are working on the requirements process and are not actively seeking new use cases, but if you want to contribute one contact us (see below).

 General information about the Web of Things can be found on https://www.w3.org/WoT/.